zmb3/teleport/rfd/0034-clients-rotate-certs.md

 The Cert Store will watch it's certificates for updates, whether it's a file change or something else.
 When this occurs, it will send a message on its `refresh` channel.

-Refresh only uses a single channel, so the `Store` can only be used by a single Cert Agent.
-Additional Cert Agents will be prevented from using a used `Store` object.
+Refresh only uses a single channel, so the `Store` can only be used by a single Cert Bot.
+Additional Cert Bots will be prevented from using a used `Store` object.

-### Cert Agent
+### Cert Bot

 The Agent will:
  - hold a Cert Store